Airy limit for $\beta$-additions through Dunkl operators: Bessel generating functions

-Since in this text we study the additions of $\beta$-Hermitian matrices that generalizes \cite{Vo}, it's not surprising that free cumulants again come into play.
-More precisely, they appears as the partial derivative at zero of the logarithm of the Bessel generating function.
+Since in this text we study the additions of $\beta$-Hermitian matrices that generalize \cite{Vo}, it is not surprising that free cumulants again come into play.
+More precisely, they appear as the coefficients of the $\log G_{N}$ as we will now describe.

-Recall that for each $N=1,2,...$, we consider the addition
+Recall that for each $N=1,2,\ldots$, we consider the addition

 where $X(N)$ is a $N\times N$ Gaussian ensemble and $V_{N,L_{i}}(N)$ is a $N\times L_{i}(N)$ Laguerre ensemble.
-For simplicity, we will always assume $a_{1},...,a_{k}$ are independent of $N$.
+For simplicity, we will always assume $\alpha_{1},\ldots,\alpha_{k}$ are independent of $N$.

-Define the finite-$N$ version of the free cumulants as follows: let
+Define the finite-$N$ version of the free cumulants as follows.
+Let